AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Theory

-In general, $A$ depends on all parameters of the CPT scheme.
-However, here we take $A$ to be independent of $\tau_1$ since we assume the steady state solution for Eq. (\ref{rho_eqs}) is realized during the first Ramsey pulse.
+The nature of CPT Ramsey spectroscopy is fundamentally different than one-photon Ramsey spectroscopy.
+Three energy levels are involved in the transitions and expressions for the Ramsey fringes are necessarily much more complex.
+Also, the atomic populations do not undergo Rabi oscillations as they enter the coherent superposition (dark) state, but rather are pumped into that state with a Raman pumping rate $\Gamma_p$ \cite{Hemmer_JOSAB_1989,Zanon_EFTF2004,Guerandel_IEEETM_2007}. $\Gamma_p$ is proportional to the field intensity $I \propto \left|E\right|^2$ instead of the field amplitude typical of one-photon transitions.

+Nevertheless, we can show that a expression for the off-resonant shift similar to the one developed for one-photon transitions \cite{Yudin_2009,Yudin_2010} holds for two-photon CPT transitions by making a simple substitution and comparing the resulting expression to numerical solutions to the density matrix equations.
+Because of the two-photon nature of the CPT transitions, we substitute the Rabi frequency with the rate for pumping atoms into the dark state, $\Gamma_p$, and we represent the shift (in Hz units) for CPT Ramsey spectroscopy as

+Here $A$ is a coefficient whose dependence on experimental parameters we determine below through numerical calculations of shifts in the central Ramsey fringe performed with the density matrix equations and experimental studies.

+To calculate the fringes, we use the absorption (spontaneous scattering), which is proportional to $\int_{t}^{t+\tau_2}\rho_{33}(t')dt'$ integrated over the second pulse $\tau_2$ ( Fig. \ref{image:Lambda-scheme}).
+A typical spectrum of the Ramsey fringes is shown in Fig. \ref{Spectra} under the condition where $\Gamma_{\text{p}}T\gg 1$, where the width (FWHM) of the narrow individual fringe is equal to the value $1/2T$ (in Hz units), and the wide envelope has the width of order of $2 \Gamma_p$.
+In our experiments, we typically work in the regime where $\Gamma_{\text{p}}T > 400$ and several hundred fringes are visible.

-To determine which parameters $A$ depends on, we performed simulations using parameters typical to our experiments: $\delta_\text{1-ph}=0$, $\gamma_\text{opt}=\gamma/2$ (i.e., pure spontaneous relaxation, no buffer gas broadening), and $\Gamma_0=0$ (due to the absence of atom-atom collisions).
-Also, we stay in the small saturation regime ($\Gamma_p/\gamma\ll 1$) where the duration of the second pulse, $\tau_2$, is less than the typical time to pump the atoms into the dark state.
+To determine which parameters $A$ depends on, we performed numerical simulations with Eqs. \ref{rho_eqs} using parameters typical to our cold-atom CPT experiments: $\delta_\text{1-ph}=0$, $\gamma_\text{opt}=\gamma/2$ (i.e., pure spontaneous relaxation, no buffer gas broadening), and $\Gamma_0=0$ (due to the absence of atom-atom collisions).
+We assume the steady state solution for Eq. (\ref{rho_eqs}) is realized during the first Ramsey pulse, and take $A$ to be independent of $\tau_1$.
+Finally, we stay in the small saturation regime ($\Gamma_p/\gamma\ll 1$) where the duration of the second pulse, $\tau_2$, is less than the typical time to pump the atoms into the dark state.